Meet our manufacturers

-I started interviewing for the role towards the end of 2006, just as I was waiting to get the keys to my first flat in London.
-After months of searching, I’d found finally found somewhere, and I couldn’t quite believe I was actually going to own my own place.
-Meanwhile, I’d had a call about a job I really, really wanted to go for… so the two stories were running side by side, and I had no idea where I was going to end up.
+I started interviewing for the role towards the end of 2006, as I was waiting to get the keys to my first flat in London.
+After months of searching, I’d found finally found somewhere to live and I couldn’t quite believe I was actually going to own my own place.
+Meanwhile, I’d had a call about a job I really, really wanted… so the two stories were running side by side and I had no idea where I was going to end up.

-The interview process was pretty lengthy: first came a meeting with the recruitment agent, then another to show my portfolio to the Creative Director.
+The interview process for design jobs is long: first came a meeting with the recruitment agent, then another to show my portfolio to the Creative Director.
 After that came a design project; I remember putting the presentation together on the floor of my new bedroom, surrounded by boxes.
-The last interview came sometime in December - and I moved to Barcelona at the end of January 2007.
+The last interview happened early in December - and I moved to Barcelona at the end of January 2007.

 My flatmate wasn’t massively impressed - we were supposed to be living together and suddenly she had to find someone new, fast, but 3 years out of college, I’d just got my first big design job working for Burberry Spain.
 I wasn’t going to miss that opportunity for anything, even if I did almost die from nerves before I left.
-I didn’t speak a word of Spanish back then, and even though I’d lived in Germany as a kid and did a year in Berlin as part of my first degree, the first few weeks were really tough.
+I didn’t speak a word of Spanish back then and the first few weeks were really tough.
 Not only did I not speak Spanish, I didn’t speak Catalan either, so I was doubly out of my depth.

 The design team were a mix of locals and foreigners - English was our first language.
-But with the pattern cutters, technicians and support staff, we had to communicate using a few words in common, and a lot of sign language.
-I remember learning words on the metro in the morning - sleeve, seam, pocket.
+But with the pattern cutters, technicians and support staff, we had to communicate using the few words we knew and a lot of sign language.
+I remember learning technical terms on the metro in the morning - sleeve, seam, pocket.
 Lining, twin needle, button hole.
-There are some technical words for knit that I still don’t know in English, having learned them on the job, in Spanish.
+There are some words that I still don’t know in English, having learned them on the job, in Spanish.
 It was hard and often left me feeling isolated and a long way from home, but with time, I did find my feet and I grew to love living in the heat and intensity that is Barcelona.

-Fast forward a few years to February 2024, and I was back again, seeing the suppliers and manufacturers who have helped to make elliot. a reality.
+Fast forward a few years to February 2024, and I’m back again, seeing the suppliers and manufacturers who have helped to make elliot. a reality.

 The area around Barcelona is similar to the north of England - once bustling with fabric mills, clothing manufacturers and finishers, it was hard hit by competition from China.
-Many businesses didn’t survive, but there are still some small, one and two person businesses, who, like me, are all about high quality and careful production.
-I was lucky enough to have an introduction into that world, and from an initial order of just 3 styles, elliot. is still growing and developing.
+Many businesses didn’t survive, but there are still some small, one and two person businesses, who, like me, value high quality and careful production.
+I was lucky enough to have an introduction into that world and from an initial order of just 3 styles, elliot. is still growing and developing.

-Using only organic cotton and GOTS certified dye processes (meaning they are free from harmful chemicals) we are developing a range that has the aim to be both kind to your skin and to the planet.
-But it hasn’t been easy!
+Using only organic cotton and globally certified dye processes (meaning they are free from harmful chemicals and toxins) we are developing a range that aims to be both kind to your skin and to the planet.
+But it isn’t easy.
 We have had lots of issues - dying the elastics for the new colours, for example, has been incredibly difficult; the natural dyes were hard to control and the results often were not up to standard.
-The dye process itself was hard on the elastic, and we have had to re-dye several batches.
+The dye process itself was hard on the elastic and we have had to re-dye several batches.

 Alex x